riya0785/SupplyChainManagement/README.md

 Overview:
 The dashboard provides a visual overview of key metrics, including inventory levels, order statuses, and other functionalities.

-Exceptions are also handelled very carefully.
+Exceptions are also handled very carefully.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 We would like to thank the open-source community for their valuable contributions and resources that made this project possible.